johngodlee/geosci_linux_intro/geosci_linux_intro.md

 - `burn` is the hostname, i.e. the name of the server you are connected to.
 - `~` Is the directory you are currently in, `~` is shorthand for the home directory.
 - `$` marks the end of the bash prompt and the start of the space where you can type commands.

-## Basic file system operations from the command line

 ### Changing directories